Camps

 Source: Montreal Holocaust Museum, 1994

 George Reinitz was born in 1932 in Szikszó (Hungary).
-His younger sister and he were raised in a middle class, Orthodox home.
+He and his younger sister were raised in a middle-class Orthodox home.
 His father owned a business selling agricultural products mostly for export.
-He was twelve years old when he was deported with his family to Auschwitz (occupied Poland).
+He was twelve years old when he was deported to Auschwitz (occupied Poland) with his family.
 His mother and sister were murdered upon arrival.

-George, who was very tall, managed to lie about his age and he was sent to work with his father.
-Determined to survive, George made friends, and they helped each other out whenever possible.
-In the camp, his first job was working in the stables cleaning taking care of Nazi officers’ horses.
-He was later transferred out of this very difficult job to the stockrooms, where he was washing and fixing picks and shovels.
-As the Soviet army was getting close to Auschwitz, George contracted pneumonia and was sent to the hospital.
-He was thus separated from his father who was shot during a death march.
+George, who was very tall, managed to lie about his age and was sent to work with his father.
+Determined to survive, George made friends, and they helped each other whenever possible.
+In the camp, he was forced to work in the stables, cleaning and taking care of Nazi officers’ horses.
+He was later transferred out of this very difficult job to the stockrooms, where he was washed and fixed picks and shovels.
+As the Soviet army approached Auschwitz, George contracted pneumonia and was sent to the hospital.
+He was separated from his father who was shot during a death march.

-Following liberation in January 1945, George went to a number of displaced persons camps before being sent back to his home town.
-He lived with relatives for a while and even spent some time in an orphanage.
+Following liberation in January 1945, George went to several displaced persons camps before being sent back to his hometown.
+He lived with relatives for a while and spent some time in an orphanage.
 He immigrated to Canada in 1948 through the Canadian Jewish Congress’ War Orphans Project.

 I don’t think I could have survived without those friends and without my father.